 While light for its size, the Griptilian does indeed take up considerable real estate in pocket or purse.
 None of our testers, evaluating for everyday carry, could justify the extra ounces and inches of the Griptilian, especially as compared to all of our svelte award winners.
 As a backup hunting knife, or to live in a glove box for very occasional use, the Griptilian is a bit expensive.

 The Griptilian feels light in hand.
 While our testing revealed no specific failures in quality or durability, the lightweight feel of this full-size tool works against feelings of confidence.
 If our experience with other Benchmade equipment means anything, these subjective feelings of low confidence are unfounded.

 None to report.
 If you seek more tools in your pocket knife, check out the newly reviewed Victorinox Climber.

 Knives, provided the user can keep track of them, are an excellent example of the value in purchasing for quality.
 The significant initial investment of any Benchmade knife will be returned time and time again in durability and especially in the lifetime sharpening service available through Benchmade's "LifeSharp" program.

 The Griptilian 551 mates a signature blade with proven Benchmade construction.
 The opening and closing mechanisms are smooth and well thought out.
 The large form-factor isn't for everyone.
 In fact, none of our testers thought it worth carrying such a large tool.
-Something about the dimensions had clearly turned past the tipping point.
-If you use your knife a lot, or tackle a large number of heavy tasks, the Griptilian could be you.
+Something about the dimensions had turned past the tipping point.
+If you use your knife a lot or tackle a large number of heavy tasks, the Griptilian could be for you.